Using Circular Questioning in Family Therapy: Techniques and Tips

 How To Use Circular Questioning In The First Family Therapy Session

-I use circular questioning in the first sessions to try and establish a systemic pattern of interaction in the family that occurs around the symptoms.
+I use circular questioning in the first sessions to establish a systemic interaction pattern in the family that occurs around the symptoms.
 This gives me a cycle of interaction AND ALSO a plan of how to interrupt the cycle so the symptom stops.
 Watch the video for more!

 Circular questioning is a powerful tool for improving communication and understanding in family systems.
 By asking open-ended questions that encourage reflection, promote empathy, and increase understanding of family dynamics, individuals can gain insight into their own behavior and the behavior of others.
 By implementing circular questioning effectively and avoiding common mistakes, individuals can promote improved communication, problem-solving, and relationships within the family system.